 College Softball Scholarship FAQs

-Meet with coaches.
-Play in front of them.
-Call coaches from home and send them your skills tape.
+Call coaches from home and send them your information.
 Coaches don’t get a ton of calls, if you make the call it will show a good level of interest in the program.
 Most important however, get all your information online!

 The softball timeline is faster than most sports.
 Division I schools are looking at prospects during their Freshmen and Sophomores years, and usually finalize the recruits list by Sophomore year.